jaehwlee/atose/README.md

 # ATOSE: Audio Tagging with One-Side Joint Embedding

 This is the repository for the method presented in the paper: "ATOSE: Audio Tagging with One-Side Joint Embedding" by J. Lee, D. Moon, J. Kim and M. Cho.
-It can learn not only acoustic features of audio but also semantic information of tags without additional data.
-As a result, our model achevies state of the art in MTAT, DCASE2017-task4, Speech Commands datasets.
+Our model is carefully designed and architected to recognize the semantic information within the tag domains.
+In our experiments using the MagnaTagATune (MTAT) dataset, which has high inter-tag correlations, and the Speech Commands dataset, which has no inter-tag correlations, we showed that our approach improves the performance of existing models when there are strong inter-tag correlations.

 </br>

 ![image](https://github.com/jaehwlee/jetatag/blob/main/assets/fig1-1.png)
 * **Tag Autoencoder** : Module for extracting tag domain features from tags
 * **Feature Extractor** : Module for extracting audio domain features from source data.
 Our joint embedding technique utilizes feature extractors used in conventional tagging models as a general approach applicable to other models that already exist.
 For more readable feature extractor, please check [this repository](https://github.com/jaehwlee/music-auto-tagging-models)
-* **Projector** : Module for mapping features of a music domain to embedded vectors projected into the tag domain.
+* **Projector** : Module for mapping features of a audio domain to embedded vectors projected into the tag domain.
 * **Classifier** : Module for classifying features in the extracted music domain into tags using a pre-trained feature extractor in stage 1.

 </br>